Edited by Debbie, Timbuktu, Reema, Eng and 4 others

 Yes, of course!
 You can date.
 It is actually better if you go out for a date, after quitting drinking.
 You should have an inspiration, so that you will be able to forget about drinking and clubbing.
 Yet, if you will go out on a date, make sure that you will choose a place where you will not be tempted to drink.
 In addition, make sure that the one you are about to date with is not into drinking alcohol at all.
 Avoid a person who also has the same drinking problems as you had before.
 This kind of person will just force you to drink with him or her.
 You will be tempted to go back to your old habits.

 Who would you choose to go out for a date?
 Choose someone who you not to drink and who will you whoever you are and whatever is your past.
 This type of person will make you forget about drinking.
 You should spend your time with someone who allows you to be the best that you can be.
 You will be surprised at how he or she can transform you into a different but better person.

 If you do quit drinking, then planning to go on a date, the answer would be a big yes.
-There are girls that is quite choosy when it comes to man's habits.
-Others might hate man that always drink.
-And also, other want man that drink.
+There are girls that are quite choosy when it comes to man's habits.
+Others might hate a man that always drink.
+And also, other want a man that drink.

 Nowadays, there are different kinds of girls you can come up with.
 But either way, the best is you stop or quit drinking and so you can have nor go to date.

 What changes happen to your body when you quit drinking?